Robust in Practice: Adversarial Attacks on Quantum Machine Learning: Background

 \begin{definition} The prediction-change adversarial risk under $\epsilon$-perturbation is the probability of drawing a sample such that its $\epsilon$-neighborhood contains a sample with a different label,

 equivalently,

 \end{definition}

 In either type of attack, we call the nearest misclassified examples as the adversarial examples.
 We say that $h$ is more robust if the induced risk of either type is lower for a certain $\epsilon$-perturbation.
 We shall refer to the minimal $\epsilon$-perturbation to $x$ resulting in an adversarial example as the adversarial perturbation or the robustness of $x$ with $h$.
-In contrast, we shall refer to the adversarial robustness of $h$ as the size of $\epsilon$ necessary for the adversarial risk of $h$ to be upper bounded by some constant.
+In contrast, we shall quantify the adversarial robustness of $h$ as the size of $\epsilon$ necessary for the adversarial risk of $h$ to be upper bounded by some constant.
+The main result of this paper is an upper bound on the adversarial robustness of any quantum classifier when the input states are smoothly generated from a Gaussian latent space.